ferrous-systems/rust-exercises/exercise-solutions/async-chat/docs/implementing_a_client.md

 }
 ```

-1. Here we split `TcpStream` into read and write halves: there's `impl AsyncRead for &'_ TcpStream`, just like the one in std.
+1. Here we split `TcpStream` into read and write halves.
 2. We create a stream of lines for both the socket and stdin.
 3. In the main select loop, we print the lines we receive from the server and send the lines we read from the console.